-The original railroad line we operate over was founded as the Mineral Rail Road on April 14, 1864 to build a railroad from Columbus to Athens, Ohio.
-In 1867, the name was changed to the Columbus & Hocking Valley Railroad.
-Construction then began in mid-1867–over 140 years ago!
-The primary purpose for building the C&HV was to transport the Hocking Valley’s salt and coal out; the famous brick industry arose to prominence not long after.
+The history of the route we travel over dates back to the mid-1800s as large coal deposits were discovered in the Nelsonville area.
+The coal was initially shipped by wagon and then by canal, but both methods were too slow and inefficient.
+A faster and inexpensive method was needed, and the answer was a railroad.
+The railroad was founded in 1862 as the Mineral Railroad with the intention of building a line from Columbus to Athens, Ohio.
+In 1867, the name was changed to the Columbus and Hocking Valley Railroad, and construction began in mid 1867.
+The primary purpose for building the C&HV was to transport the Hocking Valley’s salt and coal out of the region.
+The famous brick industry arose to prominence not long after.
 The first train arrived in Canal Winchester in 1868, with regular passenger service established to Lancaster in 1869.
-The very first freight train from Nelsonville arrived in Columbus on August 17, 1869.
-As this particular train made its way from Nelsonville, there was an actual cannon on board that was fired as it approached each town along the way to let everyone know they were coming!
-Full service to Athens was in place by August 1870.
-Eventually, the C&HV grew and became the Columbus, Hocking Valley & Toledo Railway before ultimately becoming the Hocking Valley Railway in 1899.
+The first freight train from Nelsonville arrived in Columbus on Aug.
+17, 1869.
+As this particular train made its way from Nelsonville, there was a cannon on board that was fired as it approached each town along the way to let everyone know they were coming.
+Full service to Athens began in the summer of 1870.
+Eventually, the C&HV grew and became the Columbus, Hocking Valley and Toledo Railway before ultimately becoming the Hocking Valley Railway in 1899.
 Known as the “Buckeye Route” and “Columbus’ Railroad.”